-BEST OF MADAGASCAR BIRDING TOUR: DETAILED ITINERARY
+BEST OF MADAGASCAR TOUR: DETAILED ITINERARY

 Best of Madagascar: Day 1 Our tour begins in the evening at Antananarivo, where we will stay overnight.